Solid Wood Staircases

 Retrofit stair treads are very commonly used on staircases.
 They can be made of hardwood or laminated MDF.
 With the flooring products we install, whether it’s hardwood or laminate flooring, matching stair treads are typically available.
 It is possible to closely match your existing floors as well, although much more challenging.

 While stair treads are important, we find that homeowners typically overlook stair risers and don’t give them much thought.
 Risers are the vertical parts of the stairs.
 The benefit of installing retro-fit stair treads is that typically new risers are not necessary, because the existing risers can simply be touched up and painted.
 As we inform the customer of this, they select to do just that; to paint the existing risers white.
 Why purchase and install new risers when you can simply paint the existing ones and have the same outcome?
 Usually, homeowners don’t mind painting themselves so they opt to do that themselves, saving costs as well.
 New risers CAN be installed if desired and depending on the condition of the existing risers sometimes must be installed.
 We have come across cracked/damaged risers, or ones made of OSB, in which case new risers are certainly needed.

 Detail-Oriented Stair Contractors

 Our previous customer will agree, our intense attention to detail in staircases is second to none.
-We will help you find the right wood for your staircase followed by a professional quality installation.
+We will help you find the right wood for your staircase followed by a professional-quality installation.
 Your finished staircase will be both safe and aesthetically pleasing.
-Staircases is one of our specialties and we have the experience and attention to detail to bring life back into your staircase!
+Staircases are one of our specialties and we have the experience and attention to detail to bring life back into your staircase!